 VII-2.
-1 D data in the plot can be saved in the formats of txt and CanSAS xml.
+The data points in the plot can be saved in the formats of txt and CanSAS xml (DAT for 2D).
 Move mouse to the data points to highlight the symbols.
 Then, right-click on the highlighted data points.
-In the context menu, select "save points" (Fig. VII-2).
+In the context menu, select "Save Points as a FIIe" (Fig. VII-2).